Unitech/pm2/README.md

 You can enable Harmony ES6 by setting `PM2_NODE_OPTIONS='--harmony'` environment variable option when you start pm2 (pm2 should not be already daemonized).

-To pass this option by default, you can edit `~/.pm2/custom_options.sh` and add :
+To pass this option by default, you can edit `~/.pm2/custom_options.sh` and add:

 ```bash
 export PM2_NODE_OPTIONS='--harmony'
 ```

-Then :
+Then:

 ```bash
 $ pm2 dump